gridlang/grid/docs/src/structure.md

 # Structure

 A grid program can be split into multiple source files called modules that serve to group files into namespaces.
-So a source file has the following structure:
+A source file has the following structure:

 ```
-#module <name>
+module <name>

-[import [path/]module]

-[statements]
+import path/module

+statements
 ```

-The only required module is `main`, which must exist in at least one source file the compiler reads.
+The only required module in a project is `main`, which must exist in at least one source file the compiler reads.
 If a source file is in a subdirectory of the project root, it can be addressed via the `path` portion for importing into the current module as seen above.

-Importing a module makes its contents available in the current module via namespacing and the [Member](membership.md) operator `.`.
+Importing a module makes its contents available in the current module via namespacing and the [member](operators.md) operator `.`

 If we have the following module named `main.grid` for example:

 ```
 module main

 import hello
+import sys

 main = (argc: int, argv: [str]) -> int {
-  print(test.greeting)
+  sys.print(test.greeting)
 }
 ```